DBCDK/serviceprovider/doc/api-design.md

 # Bibliographic Data Model

 Bibliographic objects are returned from both the `/work` and `/search` endpoints.
-They are identified by a *pid*, - an example would be "775100-katalog:29372365".
+They are identified by a *id*, - an example would be "775100-katalog:29372365".

 The bibliographic object is represented as a JSON-object with fields from:

+- `id` - ie. identifier from opensearch.
-- BriefDisplay - ¿Where is this format documented? - Probably encoded in object with keys such as `title`, `creator`, `workType`, `titleFull` ...
+- BriefDisplay - ¿Where is this format documented? - Probably encoded in object with keys such as `title`, `creator`, `workType`, `titleFull` ....
+Evt. just identifier, if not easy to get together with dkabm from opensearch
 - DKABM - defined on biblstandard.dk.
 Probably encoded in object with keys such as `acIdentifier`, `dcLanguage` or `dcLanguageISO639-2`, or `dcTitleFull`, (assuming there are no namespace-collisions of types, otherwise we need to rethink mapping into object).
 - Relations - http://danbib.dk/index.php?doc=broend3_relationer - probably encoded in object with keys such as `relIsPartOfManifestation`, `relDiscusses`, ...
-- `collection` list of pids in same "værk" within opensearch search
+- `collection` list of ids in same "værk" within opensearch search
 - moreInfo - covers as url and dataurl, - as `coverUrlXXX` or `coverDataUrlXXX` where `XXX` is one of `42`, `117`, `207`, `500`, `Thumbnail` or `Full`, ie. `coverUrl42`.

 Each key present in the json-object, should contain an array of values.
 Example: if the bibliographic xml-object contains: